Frequently Asked Questions

 Conventional septic systems last an average of 20 years.
 A properly constructed and maintained system can last longer.
 A system that is not maintained can fail in 2 years or less.
 Regular maintenance protects the investment and avoids replacement costs.
 Maintenance also protects the health of your family, the community and the environment.
-Replacing a failing septic system can cost from $3,000 to $10,000, which is very expensive when compared to the cost of having the system routenely inspected and pumped out.
+Replacing a failing septic system can cost upwards of $8,000 depending on system size and type, which is very expensive when compared to the cost of having the system routenely inspected and pumped out.

 When systems fail, inadequately treated household wastewater is released into the environment.
 This can contaminate nearby wells, ground water, and drinking water sources.
 Any contact with untreated human waste can pose significant health risks.

 - Every 2-3 years have a licensed septic system pumper pump the solids from the tank.

 Knowing what not to flush is important.
 Never use the septic system for disposal of anything that can easily be put into the trash.
 This only adds to the solids build up that will eventually need to be pumped out.